High-dimensional Bayesian filtering through deep density approximation: Experiments

 For the 100-dimensional Ornstein--Uhlenbeck example we clearly see that the particles filters give quite poor approximations even when using $10^6$ particles.
-The LogBSDEF gives satisfactory results, where performance is on par, on average over the metrics, with the ensemble Kalman filters, which are expected to yield excellent performance in this linear setting.
+The LogBSDEF gives satisfactory results, where the averaged performance is on par with the ensemble Kalman filters, which are expected to yield excellent performance in this linear setting.
 Remark that we only include the results for LogDSF and LogBSDEF, since the non-logarithmic variants are unstable during training due to the previously mentioned numerical problems with high-dimensional probability densities.
-Similarly, we found that the LogDSF is unstable in the 100-dimensional example and thus omit it there.
+Similarly, we found that the LogDSF is unstable in the $100$-dimensional example and thus omit it there.
 In the figures below, whenever a method is excluded, it means that it failed to train properly.

 The computational gain from using the LogBSDEF compared to the underperforming PF with $10^6$ particles, is even higher than for the one-dimensional example, namely three orders of magnitude faster, see Section~\ref{section: computional efficiency}.
 From this point on we refrain from commenting on more results on computational efficiency.
 It depends on dimension and not the problem at hand.